minhDtran/ReproductivityProject/README.md

 ReproductivityProject
 =====================

-Reproductivity Project : compare the MGP between an automatic and manual transmission
+Productivity Project : compare the MGP between an automatic and manual transmission

 Code of my server.R for my Shiny app at https://dungminhtran.shinyapps.io/Minh/